ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 Lastly, moving to our general albums dataset which is sustainably larger than our popular albums dataset due to the scrapping process, we wanted to understand how general kpop album art compares to their popular counterparts.
 So for this exploration, we utilized a batch size of 32 (to quicken the process) and a noise shape of (1,1,128).

-Here are some of final results we produced, which we felt turned out fairly more vibrant and diverse in thematic abstractions compared to our previous results.
+Here are some of the final results we produced, which we felt turned out to be fairly more vibrant and diverse in thematic abstractions compared to our previous results.
+The congregation of a more blurred value set and a further varied dataset produced some interesting and fascinating results that differentiate in color and production than the generated popular album covers.
+It could also be due to the fact that the popular album covers were heavily saturated with boy group covers which tend to be more dark in theme.

 ![4300th output](/results/general32/output4300_image.jpg)